15 Simple Landing Page Optimization Tips to Improve Your Conversions

 - Join Now

 Simple, right?
 And very effective.

 8. Add Contact Info

-You can provide your website visitors with contact information in lots of different ways.
-You can put your phone number or email address on your landing page, or you can use a contact form.
+You can provide your website visitors with contact information in many different ways.
+You can put your phone number or email address on your landing page or use a contact form.
 Other companies, such as Shopify, include links to their help centers.
 Customers know by now that they can find contact information, answers to frequently asked questions, and tutorials in help centers.

 9. Focus on High-Quality Visuals

-If you want your message to pop, and your service or product to really stand out, avoid using stock images.
-Instead, hire a professional photographer to shoot high-quality images that clearly communicate your brand value and mission.
+Avoid using stock images if you want your message to pop and your service or product to stand out.
+Instead, hire a professional photographer to shoot high-quality images that communicate your brand value and mission.

 Likewise, avoid using cheap clip art or templates.
 Chances are your target audience has seen them before, so your message will simply become part of the digital background noise.

 Your target audience needs to know that other businesses have used your products and services.
 Not only that, but you want to communicate that you have helped your existing customers achieve the same results your target consumers expect.

 Testimonials are among the best ways to do this.
 If you can convince your customers to create a video testimonial, you’ll have an edge on the competition.
 Quotes work well, too, as long as you use the customer’s full name, business, and potentially their image.
 In my experience the latter is usually the sticking point, so don’t push this.